-Flower Form: The wild ginger makes the excellent ground cover as the beautiful heart-shaped leaves spread out.
+Flower Form: The wild ginger makes an excellent ground cover as the beautiful heart-shaped leaves spread out.
 The leaves are glossy and evergreen in color.
 The wild ginger can be used for cooking.
 The flowers will peek through the leaves to add to the beauty of this plant.
-Most flowers are a purplish-brown, but there are times when a reddish or greenish flower will appear.
-There are many different species of the wild ginger, but all make the beautiful ground cover as they stay low to the ground and fill out very well.
+Most flowers are purplish-brown, but there are times when a reddish or greenish flower will appear.
+There are many different species of wild ginger, but all make the beautiful ground cover as they stay low to the ground and fill out very well.
 They start to appear and grow in early spring.

 Wide Varieties of Ground Cover Plants are For Sale from TN Nursery with Low Rates and Quick Shipping